OWASP/www-project-threat-dragon/tab_faqs.md

 ## FAQs
 Q1: What browsers can be used for Threat Dragon?

-A1: Threat Dragon has been tested on these browsers, but there are certainly more.
+A1: Threat Dragon has been tested on these browsers, and for sure it will work on more than these:

 Platform | Browser | Tested